arabull/nx-deps-not-running/README.md

 Via an implicit dependency, project "two" depends on project "one".

-Project "one" has a `generate-sources` target.
-Via `nx.json`, a project's `generate-sources` target depends on its dependencies' `generate-sources` _and_ `build` targets.
+Project "one" has a `build` target.
+Via `nx.json`, a project's `build` target depends on its dependencies' `generate-sources` _and_ `build` targets.
 (The fact that it depends on both is critical to this issue.)
+The project's `build` target produces output that project "two" requires.

 Project "two" has a single `build` target but does _not_ have a `generate-sources` target (this is also critical).
-It produces output that project "one" requires when running `generate-sources`.
+It looks for the output from the `build` target run by project "one".

 ## instructions

 1. `npm i`
 1. `rm -rf ./dist`
-1. `nx run two:generate-sources`
+1. `nx run two:build`

 ## expected

-Before the the `generate-sources` target for project "two" runs, the `build` target for project "one" should run.
+Before the the `build` target for project "two" runs, the `build` target for project "one" should run.

 ## actual